 - to obtain legal and other professional advice.

 We may also collect, hold, use and disclose personal information for other purposes explained at the time of collection or:

-- which are required or authorised by or under law (including, without limitation, privacy legislation)
+- which are required or authorised by or under law (including, without limitation, privacy legislation); and

 - for which you have provided your consent.

-We do not engage in direct marketing, except to provide existing customers with information on What’s new and Why, new titles and recent updates.
+We do not engage in direct marketing.
 If we decide to do so in the future we will seek your consent and provide a simple method for you to opt out of receiving marketing material.

-We may share your personal information with third parties, where appropriate, for the purposes explained above, including:
+We may share your personal information with third parties where appropriate for the purposes set out in Section 4.

 We hold personal information in a number of ways, including in hard copy documents, electronic databases, email contact lists and in paper files held in drawers and cabinets.
 We take reasonable steps to:

 - make sure that the personal information that we collect, use and disclose is accurate, up to date and complete and (in the case of use and disclosure) relevant;